DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 We’ve improved the design by:

-- showing applications by separate statuses, rather than only those waiting for a decision
+- showing applications with various statuses, rather than only those waiting for a decision
-- improving the way the tables work for users who belong to a training provider rather than an accredited body
+- showing different tables depending on whether the user belongs to a training provider or an accredited body
 - allowing users to compare and process applications by training location
-- improving the way we indicate self ratified courses
+- changing the way we indicate self ratified courses

 ## User needs